James P. George

 Estado de Mexico Justice Center, Toluca, Mexico, address on Federalism in United States Courts, March 28, 2000.

 North American International Trade Corridor Partnership, organized and moderated half day business law program with ten speakers at NAFTA trade convention in Fort Worth, May 10, 2001.

 American Society of Comparative Law Anniversary Meeting, address on International Parallel Litigation, October 5, 2001.

 Association of American Law Schools Annual Convention, address on International Parallel Litigation —A Survey of Conventions and Model Laws, January 4, 2002, New Orleans.

-Texas A&M University—Wiley Lecture Series, moderator and speaker for International Justice (discussing the International Criminal Court), November 20, 2002.
+Texas Wesleyan University School of Law—Wiley Lecture Series, moderator and speaker for International Justice (discussing the International Criminal Court), November 20, 2002.

 University of Oklahoma College of Law—creator, organizer and moderator for Winning the Federal Case Before Trial, Oklahoma City, December 19, 2003; Dallas, Texas, January 14, 2005; Oklahoma City, December 13, 2005, Oklahoma City, December 15, 2006.

-Texas A&M University School of Law—co-organizer and moderator for Doing Business in the European Union, Dallas, March 25, 2004.
+Texas Wesleyan University School of Law—co-organizer and moderator for Doing Business in the European Union, Dallas, March 25, 2004.